katiyarishant/HR-attrition-analysis-using-Microsoft-Fabric-Microsoft-Power-BI/README.md

 The dashboard provides visibility into several important attrition patterns:

-- Overall attrition is **16.1%**, with **237 employees** leaving out of **1,470**.
+- Overall attrition is 16.1%, with 237 employees leaving out of 1,470.
+- Under 3k salary band has the highest attrition at 28.6% and accounts for nearly 48% of all employee exits.
-- **Sales** shows the highest department-level attrition rate among the departments displayed.
+- Sales has the highest department-level attrition at 20.6%, while R&D records the highest number of exits at 133.
-- The **Under 3k salary band** has a substantially higher attrition rate than the higher salary bands.
-- Younger employee groups show higher attrition compared with older groups.
-- Employees who travel frequently show higher attrition than non-travelling employees.
-- Male employees show a higher attrition rate than female employees in the analyzed dataset.
+- Sales Representatives have the highest role-level attrition at 39.8%, highlighting a major retention concern in frontline Sales roles.
-- Single employees show higher attrition than married and divorced employees.
+- Younger employees (18–25) and frequent travellers show significantly higher attrition, at 35.8% and 24.9%, respectively.

 These findings can help HR Leadership identify employee segments that may require deeper investigation and targeted retention strategies.

-> Note: These are observed associations in the analyzed dataset and should not automatically be interpreted as causal relationships.

 ---